Oracle Licensing

 Virtualization affects how each of these is applied, and choosing the wrong model (or mismanaging it) can be costly.

 • Named User Plus (NUP) Licensing: NUP licenses are based on counting distinct users (including non-human operated devices or batch jobs) that access the Oracle database.
-Each NUP is roughly ~$800–$950 list price.
+Each NUP is approximately $800–$950 at list price.
 Oracle imposes a minimum number of NUPs per processor to ensure a minimum revenue floor.
 For Enterprise Edition, the rule is a minimum of 25 Named Users per processor (core).
-For example, imagine a server effectively requires 2 processor licenses (after core factoring); Oracle would mandate at least 50 NUP licenses for that server, even if you have only 10 named users.
-In that case, 50 NUP at ~$950 each would cost about $47,500, which interestingly equals the cost of 1 processor license.
+For example, imagine a server effectively requires two processor licenses (after core factoring); Oracle would mandate at least 50 NUP licenses for that server, even if you have only 10 named users.
+In that case, 50 NUPs at approximately $950 each would cost about $47,500, which interestingly equals the cost of one processor license.
 This is by design: the minimums ensure that NUP pricing isn’t too much lower than processor licensing for a given hardware size.
 NUP licensing can be cost-effective in small, controlled environments (say a dev/test server with 10 developers, or a departmental app with 20 users).
 However, in virtual environments, NUP becomes tricky.
 If Oracle says you must license an entire VMware cluster of 20 cores, that implies a minimum of 20 * 25 = 500 NUPs, no matter if you have far fewer actual users.
 500 NUP licenses at ~$950 each would be roughly $475,000, often negating savings.
-Moreover, tracking every named user across a dynamic virtual environment is challenging; any uncounted user (or a system account that wasn’t licensed) is an audit exposure.
-In summary, most enterprises running Oracle on large virtual platforms opt for processor licensing due to the user-counting complexity.
-NUP is typically seen in smaller or non-production instances kept separate from big clusters.
+Moreover, tracking every named user across a dynamic virtual environment is challenging; any uncounted user (or a system account that has not been licensed) is an audit exposure.
+In summary, most enterprises running Oracle on large virtual platforms opt for processor licensing due to the complexity of user counting.
+NUP is typically seen in smaller or non-production instances, kept separate from big clusters.

 Ensuring Compliance: Key Data Points to Review

-• Hardware Inventory & Topology: Document all physical hosts where Oracle software is installed or could possibly run.
-This includes CPU specifications (number of cores, CPU model, and the Oracle core factor for that processor type) and how these hosts are networked or clustered (e.g., which VMware cluster or Hyper-V host group).
-Essentially, know the scope of infrastructure potentially in play for licensing.
+• Hardware Inventory & Topology: Document all physical hosts on which Oracle software is installed or could potentially run.
+This includes CPU specifications (number of cores, CPU model, and the Oracle core factor for that processor type), as well as how these hosts are networked or clustered (e.g., which VMware cluster or Hyper-V host group).
+Essentially, be aware of the scope of infrastructure that may be involved in licensing.

 • Virtualization Configuration: Keep detailed info on how your virtualization is set up.
 Key factors include cluster sizes, virtualization platform versions, and any VM mobility settings (such as VMware vMotion/DRS rules or Hyper-V live migration settings).
 For instance, if you have a VMware cluster dedicated to Oracle and configured with no connectivity to other clusters, document that isolation – it can be crucial evidence that Oracle VMs couldn’t run elsewhere.
 If using something like Oracle VM or IBM LPAR, maintain the configuration files or screenshots that show CPU pinning or capped settings.

-• vCPU Allocation and Mapping: Track how many virtual CPUs each Oracle virtual machine is allocated and whether those vCPUs are tied to specific physical cores.
+• vCPU Allocation and Mapping: Track the number of virtual CPUs allocated to each Oracle virtual machine and whether those vCPUs are tied to specific physical cores.
 This is important because, in an audit, Oracle might question whether an Oracle VM could use more resources than claimed.
-For hard partitioning scenarios, you need proof (like OVM configs or LPAR definitions) of the exact CPU allocation.
-Even in soft partitioning (like VMware), showing that an Oracle VM was set to only ever use a small number of cores (via affinity rules) can be part of a defense (though not foolproof without Oracle’s contractual agreement).
+For hard partitioning scenarios, you need proof (such as OVM configurations or LPAR definitions) of the exact CPU allocation.
+Even in soft partitioning (such as VMware), showing that an Oracle VM is set to use only a small number of cores (via affinity rules) can be part of a defense (though not foolproof without Oracle’s contractual agreement).

 • Oracle Feature Usage & Options: Beyond CPUs and users, note which Oracle options or packs are enabled (e.g., Real Application Clusters, Partitioning option, Diagnostics/Tuning packs) because these have separate licenses.
-In virtual environments, sometimes a DBA might enable an option on one instance as a trial, not realizing it triggers a license need.
+In virtual environments, a DBA may enable an option on one instance as a trial, not realizing it triggers a license requirement.
 Knowing this is part of being compliance-ready, though it’s beyond just virtualization – it’s a general Oracle compliance point.

 Oracle Licensing Cost Examples: VMware vs. LPAR vs. OCI